recrm/ArchiveTools/README.md

 for use with the data output of https://github.com/edsu/twarc and all of the scrappers in this project.

-Json-extractor.py is a program that searches .json file line by line and extracts specified elements.
+Json-extractor.py is a program that searches JSON files line by line and extracts specified elements.
 The script expects each line in a file to be a valid JSON object.
 As this program was primarily created to scan twarc output, all examples below assume twitter data.